You have turned-in this assignment. You can review the lesson and see your previous answers.

 Now the clockwise moments must be equal to that because they are equal and opposite for the beam to be balanced.

-So the clockwise moments, I can use those to find the missing weight W.
+So the clockwise moments, I can use those to find the missing weight, W.

 And now it's time for you to have a go at that process.

-I'd like you to find the distance X.
+So I've got another balanced beam here, I'd like you to find the distance x.

-So pause the video, work out that distance X and then restart please.
+So pause the video, work out that distance x, and then restart please.

 Welcome back.

-Hopefully you selected option B, N 0.
+Hopefully you selected option B, 0.

-4 metres.
+4 meters.

 And that gives me a total clockwise moments of 3.

-And I use that value for the clockwise moments to find X.
+And I use that value for the clockwise moments to find x.

-So that X, that distance X must be the moment divided by the force.
+So that x, that distance x must be the moment divided by the force.

-4 metres.
+4 meters.

 Well done if you got that.

-And what I'd like you to do is this, I'd like you to state two conditions required for an object to be in equilibrium and then I'd like you to look at the two diagrams below and find the missing values.
+I'd like you to state two conditions required for an object to be in equilibrium and then I'd like you to look at the two diagrams below and find the missing values.

 Welcome back.